 Pillar 3.
 Supporting the return of the State and administrations in the territory; improving access to basic services

-In the effort to identify the priority needs of the Partnership for Security and Stability in the Sahel (P3S), this pillar aims to coordinate all available training and equipment assistance for national internal security forces (police, gendarmerie, national guard) and the G5 Sahel Joint Force’s provost marshals.
-The aim is to bolster the sovereign functions of the State.
+In the framework of the effort to identify the priority needs of the Partnership for Security and Stability in the Sahel (P3S), this pillar aims to coordinate all available training and equipment for national internal security forces (police, gendarmerie, national guard) and the G5 Sahel Joint Force’s provost marshals.
+The aim is to help bolster the sovereign function of the State.
 Enhancing the State’s presence also entails rebuilding the legal capacities and local administration of the G5 countries, with priority for the most fragile areas.
-A key priority is also to provide access to public and basic services for populations affected by crises.
-This is a component of stabilization which requires meeting short-term needs at the same time as longer-term development projects are set up (a close link with pillar four).
+It also prioritizes access to public and basic services for populations impacted by the crises.
+This action is part of a stabilizing approach to meet their short-term needs and complements the implementation of more long-term development projects (closely linked to Pillar 4).

 Pillar 4: Assisting development